 Helping to address a critical COVID-19 need, a team led by Dennis Gucciardo and Steve Navarro guided CPAP and ventilation technology maker Airon Corp. in a collaboration with GE Healthcare to license the design to its ventilators.
 Ford Motor Co. is producing tens of thousands of ventilators out of its Michigan plant through this life-saving collaboration.

 Carrie Gonell, Joe Duffy, Nancy Nguyen, and Sarah Allen secured the release of four asylum-seeking women held in a detention center who were at risk of contracting COVID-19 in the crowded center.
 The team’s dedication led to all four women being released within weeks of our first petition.
 One of the women had spent nearly three years in immigration detention before her release, and now she, and the other women, can pursue their asylum cases without fear of becoming ill in detention.

 Lesli Ligorner helped form ProCure Hope with a small team of professionals spanning the US and Asia who are volunteering their time to identify, source, transport and distribute badly needed PPE to front-line workers.
 With representatives on the ground in both China and the US who speak both English and Mandarin, the group can evaluate supply chains to shorten the time to get masks into the hands of those most in need.

 A culture of collaboration is more than a tagline for us.
 It’s weaved into the very fabric of the firm.
 So much so, that every year, trainees from our London office travel to another one of our international offices to get a better sense of the local customs clients embrace in those regions, how the firm is able to operate on a global scale, and the importance of networking with our people in those locations.
-Here Benjamin Davies, Emily Davies, Gabrielle Martin, and George Taylor share what those experiences meant to them.
+Here Benjamin Davies shares what those experiences meant to him.